openml/server-api/docs/CONTRIBUTING.md

 ## Unit Tests

 Our unit tests are written with the [`pytest`](https://pytest.org) framework.
-An invocation could look like this: `pytest -v -x --lf`
+An invocation could look like this:

 ```bash
 python -m pytest -v -x --lf -m "not web"